 A bubbler is a cross between a water pipe and traditional glass pipe.
 They’re smaller than a bong, and usually a little bigger than your average-sized bowl but use water in the same way, providing a clean, smooth hit.
 Because of their size, they’re great for those who like bongs but prefer smaller doses and are a good travel option.
 The ease of use makes them a great choice for beginners and medium dosers.

-Probably the most common and widely used way to ingest weed is the joint.
+Probably the most common and widely used of the ways to smoke weed is the joint.
 They’re easy to make and only require two things: bud and rolling papers (filters are essential also.
 If you aren’t using filters yet you are missing out).
 There is an ever-evolving variety of papers available – different sizes, hemp, wood pulp, rice, even flavored – and the type of paper you choose will impact your experience.
 The innovation in papers seems never-ending, from trends such as transparent rolling papers made from plant cellulose to terpene-enhanced papers.
 All rolling papers are designed to give you a smooth, even burn, and most regular consumers tend to have their favorite.
-Just roll marijuana buds in your paper of choice then light it up and smoke as usual.
+Just roll marijuana buds in your paper of choice, then light it up and smoke as usual.

 Blunts are to joints what cigars are to cigarettes.
 In fact, blunts are typically cigars that have had the tobacco removed and have been refilled with cannabis.
 The tobacco wrap adds a little extra buzz and many smokers like using the many options of flavored cigarillos (smaller cigars) to further enhance their smoking experience.

 ‘Edibles’ refers to any food item that contains cannabis.
-Pot brownies are a classic example but you can find a variety of infused candies, snacks, and ingredients for cooking your own treats.
+Weed cookies and cannabis ice cream are a classic examples but you can find a variety of infused candies, snacks, and ingredients for cooking your own treats.
 The high from an edible can take up to two hours to hit, but it’s more intense than other ingestion methods and may last longer.
 Edibles don’t require THC, meaning that you don’t have to get stoned when you indulge.